 Plantation shutters are so much more than just a decorative final touch to your windows.
 They add privacy while still allowing natural light to enter, help to maintain a room’s temperature, and can do wonders for noise control.
 Plus, when the time comes to sell your home, it can help to bump up the price.

-While you can settle on internal blinds or curtains, plantation shutters are generally more elegant.
+While you can settle on internal blinds or curtains, shutters are generally more elegant.
 If you have young kids or pets, they’re also a wiser choice as they’re stronger and safer than blinds as they don’t use a string.
-To help you find the right plantation shutters for your living room, here are five of the main considerations to keep in mind.
+To help you find the right living room plantation shutters, here are five of the main considerations to keep in mind.

-White is generally the most popular color choice for living room plantation shutters in Australian homes.
+White is generally the most popular colour choice for living room plantation shutters in Australian homes.
 There are a few reasons for this.

-Not only is it a neutral color that works with basically any interior style, but it can also help to brighten up the space by reflecting light into the room.
+Not only is it a neutral colour that works with basically any interior style, but it can also help to brighten up the space by reflecting light into the room.
 It’s also a wiser choice if your living room tends to get very hot during summer.
-Unlike darker colors that will absorb heat making your living room even hotter, white plantation shutters will reflect heat.
+Unlike darker colours that will absorb heat making your living room even hotter, white plantation shutters will reflect heat.

-Alternatively, you can opt for other neutral colors like off-white, pearl, or beige.
-These colors can be just as timeless as white.
+Alternatively, you can opt for other neutral colours like off-white, pearl, or beige.
+These colours can be just as timeless as white.
 If beige sounds too dull and dated to you, you can always go with a lighter gray.
-Similarly to white, light grays can complement virtually all colors.
+Similarly to white, light grays can complement virtually all colours.

-If your living room’s interior is more contemporary than traditional, it can be a good idea to go with plantation shutters that have a hidden tilt rod.
+If your living room’s interior is more contemporary than traditional, it can be a good idea to go with these window coverings that have a hidden tilt rod.
 They add a cleaner look that works well with minimalistic design.
 A hidden tilt rod is also better for smaller windows.

 On the other hand, if usability is more important than aesthetics, opting for a front-facing tilt rod will make more sense.
 Most homeowners find these easier to operate.
-It’s also more traditional, making them the better choice if you’re drawn to plantation shutters for their traditional look.
+It’s also more traditional, making them the better choice if you’re drawn to them for their traditional look.

-However, similarly to tilt types, if you’re drawn to plantation shutters for the traditional, colonial look that they’ve become well-known for, the smaller shutter louver size will tick your boxes.
+However, similarly to tilt types, if you’re drawn to these window treatment for the traditional, colonial look that they’ve become well-known for, the smaller shutter louver size will tick your boxes.
 They’re also better if privacy is important to you or your living room’s windows are quite small.

 Alternatively, you can simply stick to the standard size louver.
 This size offers a great compromise between the wider louver and the smaller sized one.